yangboz/petulant-octo-dubstep/README.md

 petulant-octo-dubstep
 =====================

+##Cocos2d-X

 Best practice on learning Cocos2d-x with CocoStudio.

-How to start a new game
+How to start a new project
 -----------------------

 1. Download the code from [cocos2d download site][4]